CAMP-eXplain-AI/Style-CheXplain/README.md

 Our GAN-based method creates counterfactual explanations for chest X-rays, by manipulating specific latent directions in their latent space.

-This repo is also a reimplementation of the [Explaining in Style](https://arxiv.org/abs/2104.13369) paper by Lang et. al. [1]
+This repo is also a Pytorch version reimplementation of the [Explaining in Style](https://arxiv.org/abs/2104.13369) paper by Lang et. al. [1]

 <img alt="Alt Text" src="resources/cardio.gif" width="" height="300"/>
 <img alt="Alt Text" src="resources/pleural_effusion.gif" width="" height="300"/>